Albert Girard

-Albert Girard ([alˈbɛʁ ʒiˈʁaʁ]) (11 October 1595 in Saint-Mihiel, France − 8 December 1632 in Leiden, The Netherlands) was a French-born mathematician.
+Albert Girard ([alˈbɛʁ ʒiˈʁaʁ]) (11 October 1595 in Saint-Mihiel, France − 8 December 1632 in Leiden, Dutch Republic) was a French-born mathematician.
 He studied at the University of Leiden.
 He "had early thoughts on the fundamental theorem of algebra" and gave the inductive definition for the Fibonacci numbers.

 He was the first to use the abbreviations 'sin', 'cos' and 'tan' for the trigonometric functions in a treatise.
 Girard was the first to state, in 1625, that each prime of the form 1 mod 4 is the sum of two squares.
 (See Fermat's theorem on sums of two squares.)
 It was said that he was quiet-natured and, unlike most mathematicians, did not keep a journal for his personal life.